AdamSobieski/Argumentation/README.md

 #### Example 3

-This example shows a simple approach to extend knowledge graphs using the AIF ontology to support attaching evidence and citing scholarly and scientific publications.
+This example shows a simple approach to extending knowledge graphs using the AIF ontology to support attaching evidence and citing scholarly and scientific publications.

 <details>
 <summary>Click here to toggle the visibility of Example 3.</summary>